AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

   - take a look at https://www.tldp.org/LDP/abs/html/sample-bashrc.html
     Do you get any good ideas?

-Createing/editing/viewing file
+Creating/editing/viewing file
 ------------------------------
-* A **text editor* edits files as ASCII.
+* A *text editor* edits files as ASCII.
 These are your best friend.
   In fact, text files are your best friend: rawest, most efficient, longest-lasting way of storing data.
 * "pager" is a generic term for things that view files or data.

-Editors like:
+Linux command line *text editors* like:

 - *nano* - simplest
 - *vim* - minimal.
 To save&quit, ``ESC :wq``